Hiroshima and Nagasaki

 Franklin Roosevelt died suddenly on April 12, 1945, and Harry Truman became president.
 Many Americans believed he was unqualified for the job.
 One person said, “If Harry Truman can be president, my neighbor can be president.”
-This “common man” would make the most important decision of the twentieth century.
+Considered by sonme to be an ordinary man, President Truman would make the most extraordinary decision of the twentieth century.

 America was winning the war against Japan, but the Japanese were fighting valiantly.
 The enemy would not be defeated unless the American army invaded Japan.
 Experts concluded more than one million Americans would die in the assault on the Japanese home islands.

 President Truman gave the order to drop an atomic bomb on the Japanese city of Hiroshima in August 1945.
 Even after testing, the American scientists were unsure of what would happen.
-The Americans thought about warning the Japanese first, but the enemy might have moved Allied prisoners to the site.
-The Americans rejected dropping the bomb in the ocean.
-They decided the war would not end unless the Japanese government understood the damage America would inflict.
+Truman’s advisors considered warning the Japanese first, but the enemy might have moved Allied prisoners to the site.
+They also rejected dropping the bomb in the ocean.
+President Truman decided the war would not end unless the Japanese government understood the damage America would inflict.

 Truman later said he did not agonize over using the bomb.
 He wanted to make Japan surrender without an invasion.
 “The atom bomb was no ‘great decision,’” he later said.
 “That was not any decision you had to worry about.”
 A second bomb destroyed the city of Nagasaki.
 Japan agreed to surrender a week later.